ibrahimkamal7/AlgorithmVisualizer/README.md

 ### How to use the visualizer

-- For sorting visualizer you are required to select three sorting algorithms and then you can click on **_Visualize Algorithms_** button to visualize them
+- For sorting visualizer you are required to select atleast one sorting algorithm and then you can click on **_Visualize Algorithms_** button to visualize them
 - You **_cannot_** visualize sorting algorithms if the arrays are already sorted
 - For searching visualizer, you are required to enter a number to be searched and then you can choose any of the two searching algorithms to visualize.
-- If you choose **_Binary Search_**, the visualizer will sort the array prior to performing binary search

 ### Repository Structure